 Apache JMeter features include:

-Can load and performance test many different server types:
+Ability to load and performance test many different server/protocol types:

 Web - HTTP, HTTPS

 Database via JDBC

 framework allows concurrent sampling by many threads and

 simultaneous sampling of different functions by separate thread groups.

 design allows faster Test Plan building and debugging.

 Highly Extensible core: